 Introduction

-• understand and accept your difficult feelings
+• Understand and accept their difficult feelings

 How does dialectical behavior therapy (DBT) work?